BadRyuner/BaddyVM/README.md

 # How to use?
 Download latest sources, open Program.cs, change it for yourself and compile it in Release (because of the #!DEBUG directive, which turns off part of the protection in the debug release to make debugging easier for me) mode.

+IMPORTANT!!!
+Any Net7 files must be obfuscated by a compiled BaddyVM targetting Net7.0.
+Any Net6 files must be obfuscated by a compiled BaddyVM targetting Net6.0.

 # VM in action
 [Crackme #1 (Used old version)](https://crackmes.one/crackme/648c69d033c5d4393891394c)